swcarpentry/shell-novice/05-script.md

 4. Joel's `data` directory contains three files: `fructose.dat`, `glucose.dat`, and `sucrose.dat`.
-Explain what a script called `example.sh` would when run as `bash example.sh *.dat` if it contained the following lines:
+Explain what a script called `example.sh` would do when run as `bash example.sh *.dat` if it contained the following lines:

 <table>
   <tr>